pdelfino/Projeto-livre/README.md

 this code.
 By that time, I was just a hobbyist and knew very little about programming.

 However, I was the leader of the  team responsible for building this project.
-The team had people with desing, programming and law skills.
+The team had people with design, programming and law skills.
 I was responsible for submiting the code for the contest _Vai Mudar na Copa_ via Github.
 The code remained here.